Foo-Manroot/foo-manroot.github.io/_posts/2018-01-15-gnuradio-ook-transmit.markdown

 ## Synthesizing the signal

-The next step is to create the desired signal on the fly, directly from GNURadio, without any stored file with the captured signal because this files tend to be very heavy and it's very annoying to capture _all the possible packets_ by hand.
+The next step is to create the desired signal on the fly, directly from GNURadio, without any stored file with the captured signal, because this files tend to be very heavy and it's very annoying to capture _all the possible packets_ by hand.

 So, how do we synthesize a signal?

-The first thing is to create a squared signal with the wave we want.
+The first thing is to create a squared wave with the signal we want.
 In this case, the coding used by the remote is
 [On-Off Keying - OOK](https://en.wikipedia.org/wiki/On-off_keying), and so the generated wave has to be like this: